nimish-kalwar/Dataset-Analysis/README.md

 ## Conclusion
 We find out which anime/show is most popular or which is highly rated and in some cases if anime is highly rated it doesn't mean it is popular among viewers.
+We can analyze the ratings to see Anime trend and how the genre can be a trend.

-## Reference
+## Acknowledgement
 Dataset or csv file which we used is from Kaggle(<a href="https://www.kaggle.com/datasets/marlesson/myanimelist-dataset-animes-profiles-reviews">anime.csv</a>).

 ## Contact
 If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you